kfachikov/QUIZZZZ/docs/backlog/backlog.md

 - the speed is "deduced" by how many seconds are left so that the "reduce time" gives more advantage

-As a player in a multiplayer game, I should be able to negatively affect the others by using my "reduce time" power-up, so it would be reasonable to consider the speed of an answer depending on the time left for that specific user.
+As a player in a multiplayer game, I should be able to negatively affect the others by using my "reduce time" power-up, so it would be reasonable to consider the speed of an answer depending on the time left for each player.

 - timing the questions

 As a player, I should see the time remaining to answer the current question, as otherwise, I wouldn’t know when it’s up, and thus, I might not answer in time, thinking there is some more time.

-- intermediate leaderboard
+- intermediate leaderboard containing the best-scoring players

-As a player in a multiplayer game, I should be able to see an intermediate leaderboard which shows top players' names and scores, and also my position in the leaderboard and score, as I would like to know who is winning and where am I in relation to them.
+As a player in a multiplayer game, I should be able to see an intermediate leaderboard that shows top players' names and scores, because I would like to know which players are on top and whether I am among them.

 - a different type of questions